DamienDoury/youtube_dark/README.md

 - Doesn't work since YouTube updated his CSS...
 - Sometimes even the relevant suggestion section is hidden.
 - Only works with the fully enlarged video mode.
 Otherwise the playlist controller bugs.
+- I don't manage all the YouTube pages yet.
+Some sections might still have a white background.